 - Too much storage space and equipment for goods that won’t ultimately bring money into your company

-If you don’t use SKU rationalization, you may be filling your sales floor with products that make up a small percentage of sales.
-SKU rationalization allows you to optimize your inventory so that you only feature goods that have a high turnover or consistently sell well.
+If you don’t use this type of rationalization, you may be filling your sales floor with products that make up a small percentage of sales.
+By using this rationalization it allows you to optimize your inventory so that you only feature goods that have a high turnover or consistently sell well.

 Tackling SKU rationalization